asmogo/nws/README.md

 BACKEND_HOST = 'localhost:3338'
 ```

 - `NOSTR_RELAYS`: A list of nostr relays to publish events to.
-Will only be used if there was no nprofile in the
+Will only be used if there was no relay data in the
   request.
 - `NOSTR_PRIVATE_KEY`: The private key to sign the events
 - `BACKEND_HOST`: The host of the backend to forward requests to